Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 • Information entered on the Federal and State Tax Data tabs should match the information the employee entered on their Form W-4s.

 • Foreign National Employees should use the Glacier Nonresident Alien Tax Compliance System to determine if they are a resident or nonresident alien for tax purposes.
-Refer to [Link for document 17409 is unavailable at this time].
 If you are updating their federal employee tax data page, but do not have a copy of their Glacier Tax Summary Report, you may update their number of withholding allowances, but should not change the Federal Special Withholding Tax Status listed.
 Validate that they have a visa type listed in HRS: Workforce Administration > Personal Information > Citizenship > Identification Data > Visa/Permit Data.
 If row 1 does not list a visa type, enter FNL.
 Refer to KB Adding Visa Data (Cross reference to International Tax) in HRS

 Click on the links below to skip directly to a section: